iCliniq Logo

 What Are the Causes of Chlamydia?

 Chlamydia is a very common STI, especially among young adults.
 Chlamydia can infect both men and women.
 Chlamydia is often asymptomatic, meaning that people with the infection may not have symptoms.
 Most people get chlamydia from having sex with someone infected.
 Chlamydia can also be passed on from someone with no symptoms.
 Chlamydia is common among sexually active people, especially those who do not use condoms every time they have sex.
 Having chlamydia more than once can be dangerous.
-If someone has chlamydia and are treated, they can not get it again, and if left untreated, it is harder to treat the second time.
+If someone has chlamydia and is treated, they can not get it again, and if left untreated, it is harder to treat the second time.

 What Are the Symptoms of Chlamydia?